violinist-dev/docs/content/allow_all.md

   "name": "company/project",
   "description": "My awesome project",
   "require": {
-    "vendor/package1": "~1.0.0",
+    "vendor/package1": "~1.0.0"
   }
 }
 {{< /highlight >}}

 With no configuration, the only time violinist will create a pull request is when `vendor/package1` has a new version.
-However, this package may still depend on other packages which in turn may have updates that you would not receive by default.

 This means that this update strategy will create a pull request for you in all of these scenarios: